HuynhThanhQuan/graph-network/README.md

     - Presentation of an entity or instance

 - EDGE
-    - Presentation of a connection between nodes
+    - Presentation of a connection between vertices
     - Must have these attributes
         - source = node_id
         - target = node_id